leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/optimization.md

   here tends to be to fix the source of the issue.
 If this is caused by the lack of data, then collect more.
 If this is caused by some calculation that can be done more robustly, you should fix that.
+- Check if different initial_guesses changes the final `x` value.
+If this is the case, then it is important to save the attempted objective function evaluations.
+The objective function may have multiple optimums and the algorithm may be stuck locally.

 {% include lib/mathjax.html %}